Among children aged 6 to 19, 14.9% have some level of hearing loss

 Many parents use a clip similar to that of a pacifier to keep hearing aids together and attached to the infant’s clothing so they don’t get lost.
 Some parents use headbands, hats or aids with attachments that “hug” the child’s ear.

-Working closely with an audiologist helps parents from learning of their child’s diagnosis through ongoing hearing aid care, device adjustments and obtaining the support the child needs at school and for extracurricular activities.
+Working closely with a pediatric care specialist helps parents from learning of their child’s diagnosis through ongoing hearing aid care, device adjustments and obtaining the support the child needs at school and for extracurricular activities.

 “Even though a child may pass a newborn hearing screening, that doesn’t mean they can’t acquire a hearing loss later on as a child or adult,” Brown said.
 “Parents shouldn’t have the assumption is once they pass the screening they’re home free.”